Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/cognitive-biases.md

 -   **How to recognize:**
   -   If it seems that your life is dominated by only bad or only good events, check your current mood.
   -   When making important decisions about relationships or work, wait until the emotions subside and try to recall events in a more neutral state.
-  -   Keep a diary of different events in different moods—this will help you get a more objective picture of your life.
+  -   Keep a diary of different events in different moods — this will help you get a more objective picture of your life.

 #### **Frequency Illusion / Baader-Meinhof Phenomenon**